 Whether you don’t have all the right equipment or a certain exercise just doesn’t feel right, you can swap out exercises in Strong Curves.
 While the book offers some assistance with this, the easiest way is to check out this handy list that has exercises grouped for easy comparison.

 #11 Skip the Smith Machine.

-While you can swap exercises, I suggest you don’t try using the Smith Machine.
+While you can swap exercises in Strong Curves, I suggest you don’t try using the Smith Machine.
 While the Smith Machine might seem like a safer way to squat, bench, or deadlift, the truth is that it’s more dangerous, as it often forces you to push the bar along an unnatural path, placing your spine and other body parts in compromising positions.
 Not only that, it doesn’t allow you to work all the small stabilizer muscles that free weights do.

 #12 Don’t worry about getting too muscular.